 |PrintOpen table in new window

 Synthetic steroidal androgens are not commonly used as anabolic agents except for TBA.
 TBA is currently the only synthetic androgen approved for use for growth promotion in cattle; it is used to a lesser extent in sheep and not in pigs or horses.
 It has weak androgenic activity but has greater anabolic activity than testosterone.
-There are no obvious side effects in males.
-TBA has significant anabolic effects on its own in female cattle and sheep, but in castrated males, it gives maximal response when used in conjunction with estrogens.
-It is administered as a pellet-type implant containing 140–300 mg TBA for heifers and cull cows, and it can be used with estradiol in doses ranging from 140–200 mg TBA as either combined or separate implants.
+When administered repeatedly during the feedlot phase when cattle are fed a high-energy diet, TBA can alter the physical appearance and behavior of steers, causing them to look and act like bulls.
+TBA has significant anabolic effects on its own in female cattle and sheep, but in castrated males it gives maximal response when used in conjunction with estrogens.
+It is administered as a pellet-type implant containing 140–200 mg TBA for heifers and cull cows, and it can be used with estradiol in doses ranging from 140–200 mg TBA as either combined or separate implants.

-Melengestrol acetate is an orally active synthetic progestagen.
-It is fed at doses of 0.25–0.5 mg per heifer per day in the feed.
+Melengestrol acetate (MGA) is an orally active synthetic progestagen.
+It is fed at dosages of 0.25–0.5 mg/day per heifer in the feed.
 It suppresses recurrent estrus in feedlot heifers and increases growth rate and feed efficiency (see Synthetic Steroid Hormones for Consideration as Growth Promoters).
 It is not effective in pregnant or spayed heifers or in steers.
-Its mode of action is to suppress ovulation presumably by suppressing luteinizing hormone (LH) pulse frequency; however, large follicles develop, which can increase concentrations of estradiol and growth hormone, and hence growth.
-Melengestrol is permitted for use in the USA but not in the EU.
+Its mode of action is to suppress ovulation, presumably by suppressing luteinizing hormone (LH) pulse frequency; however, large follicles develop, which can increase concentrations of estradiol and growth hormone, and hence growth.
+MGA is permitted for use in the USA but not in the EU.
+When used in the absence of a growth-promoting implant, MGA increases growth rate through the increased estradiol released by the follicles; however, when used in conjunction with either estradiol or combination estradiol/TBA implants in the feedlot, the growth-promoting benefits of MGA are primarily derived from suppression of the excess, unproductive, and potentially harmful activities associated with recurrent estrus.

 Synthetic Nonsteroidal Estrogens